- Date of Incident

 Unzueta estimated he was in police custody for 10 or 11 hours.
 His booking data, reviewed by the Tracker, shows he was released the following day with a citation.
 A copy of the citation shared with the Tracker shows Unzueta was arrested for unlawful assembly, a misdemeanor, and was ordered to appear in court two days later.

-Unzueta said his equipment and cell phone weren’t returned to him upon his release.
+Unzueta said his equipment and cellphone weren’t returned to him upon his release.

 The Student Press Law Center, a Tracker partner organization, connected Unzueta with the Criminal Justice Clinic at the University of California, Irvine School of Law.
 LAist, part of Southern California Public Radio, reported that the clinic was able to secure the release of Unzueta’s camera, but the memory card — which Unzueta told the Tracker contained two years worth of freelance work — had been removed.

 Unzueta said deputies first claimed that the camera hadn’t contained an SD card and then that it may have fallen out when the deputy threw it to the ground during the arrest.
-Unzueta disputed both of these assertions, and said the design of the camera makes it nearly impossible for the memory card to call out.
+Unzueta disputed both of these assertions, and said the design of the camera makes it nearly impossible for the memory card to fall out.

 “Sheriff’s deputies had no basis to arrest Mr. Unzueta,” the letter reads.
 “A truck full of deputies passed by, and a deputy pointed at Mr. Unzueta and said, ‘Get him.’
 Mr. Unzueta repeatedly identified himself as a member of the press and as a student journalist, displaying his student press badge, but the deputy who arrested him ignored him.”